Accessibility Bugs I Keep Finding in Web Apps

 }

-This hides the element from sighted users but keeps it available to screen readers.
-It's a workaround for visual design constraints.
-I'd rather have a visible label in every case โ it's better for everyone โ but I understand that sometimes the design doesn't accommodate it.
+Hides from sighted users.
+Remains available to screen readers.
+A workaround for visual design constraints.
+Visible labels are almost always preferable โ better for everyone โ but sometimes the design doesn't accommodate them.

 Color Contrast

-This is the accessibility requirement that generates the most pushback from designers.
-WCAG 2.1 requires a minimum contrast ratio of 4.5:1 for normal text and 3:1 for large text.
-A lot of modern designs โ light grays on white backgrounds, muted pastels, thin gray text on slightly less gray backgrounds โ don't meet this.
+The accessibility requirement that generates the most pushback from designers.
+WCAG 2.1 requires 4.5:1 contrast ratio for normal text, 3:1 for large text.
+A lot of modern designs โ light grays on white, muted pastels, thin gray text on slightly less gray backgrounds โ fall short.

-The pushback is usually aesthetic.
-"That darker gray doesn't match the design language."
-I understand the concern.
-But if someone with low vision, or someone looking at their laptop screen in sunlight, can't read your text, the aesthetic achievement is meaningless to them.
+The pushback is usually aesthetic, from what I've seen.
+"That darker gray doesn't match our design language."
+Understandable concern.
+But if someone with low vision, or someone viewing their laptop in sunlight, can't read the text, the design achievement is meaningless to them.

-I don't always win this argument.
-Sometimes the design ships with insufficient contrast and the fix gets deprioritized.
-But I've found that showing the designer what their page looks like through a contrast simulation tool usually moves the conversation forward.
-Chrome DevTools has a contrast checker built into the color picker โ select an element, click the color swatch in the Styles panel, and it shows the contrast ratio and whether it passes WCAG.
+Don't always win this argument.
+Sometimes designs ship with insufficient contrast and the fix gets deprioritized.
+But showing designers what their page looks like through a contrast simulation tool usually advances the conversation.
+Chrome DevTools has a contrast checker built into the color picker โ select an element, click the color swatch in Styles, contrast ratio appears with WCAG pass/fail.
 Takes five seconds.

-There's a broader point here about accessibility as a spectrum rather than a binary.
-Perfect WCAG compliance is great, but even partial improvements help.
-If you can't get the designer to change their gray from 4.2:1 to 4.5:1, getting them to 4.4:1 is still an improvement for users with low vision.
-Don't let perfect be the enemy of better.
+Accessibility as a spectrum, not a binary.
+Perfect WCAG compliance is the goal, but even partial improvements help.
+Can't get the designer from 4.2:1 to 4.5:1?
+Getting to 4.4:1 still improves the experience for people with low vision.

 Focus Management in Modals